 We also have discounts with different vendors and can help you purchase your arrays.

 The BioMicro Center has extensive experience handling samples for expression analysis.

-We encourage researchers to contact us several days in advance of sample submission to allow us lead time to purchase any specialized Affymetrix or Agilent arrays.
-While we keep a few arrays in stock, most arrays are ordered on an as needed basis.
+We encourage researchers to contact us several days in advance of sample submission to allow us lead time to purchase any specialized arrays.
+All arrays are ordered on an as needed basis.
 A list of some of the available arrays and their prices can be found in this file.
 Information about Affymetrix arrays is available at http://www.affymetrix.com/products_services/index.affx

-All submissions must be accompanied by a Affymetrix or Agilent Submission Form.
+All submissions must be accompanied by a Affymetrix Submission Form.